newwhitecheng/2018_cei_intern/TensorRT_related/README.md

 # How to run
-The follow is the instruction of running our submission executable file.
+The following instruction shows you how to run our submission executable file.
 1. log in to one of the tx2
     ```Shell
     ssh nvidia@10.236.176.251